zotochev/Ray-tracer/README.md

 	2	-	"--save" key implements saving of the rendered scene to file with .bmp extension ("--save" is an optional argument).

-requirements
-* build-essential xorg openbox libx11-dev libxext-dev libbsd-dev
+**requirements:** build-essential xorg openbox libx11-dev libxext-dev libbsd-dev